Yes. It tends to show you what God wants you to know.

 Experience is something you don't get until just after you need it.

-When I speak of a 'burden', I am speaking less about how to know what is vaguely prophecy (which God can give to many), but rather how to know who is a prophet (someone whose overwhelming gift and primary calling for their life is to deliver prophecy to those who it is meant for).
+When I speak of a 'burden', I am speaking less about how to know what is vaguely prophecy (which God can give to many), but rather how to know who is living the role of a prophet (someone whose overwhelming gift and primary calling for their life is to deliver prophecy to those for whom it is meant).
 We use the term 'prophet' far too loosely nowadays.
 You don't have to have a specific burden to speak prophecy.
 But one of the key features of a prophet is that they have the burden of the Lord upon them -- whatever burden the Lord puts onto them.
 It is a burden about God's people and those in authority around them, before it is anything else.
 And it is a burden for them, too; they feel it in their gut, it wracks their soul, preoccupies their mind -- God gives them a taste of what His love is like to Him as He sees us live as we do.

 That's a 'word of knowledge' of some kind.
 I usually separate that gift out from 'prophecy'-as-such, a la Paul.
 Even so, you mention something that's been reported many times.
 In fact, when there's a big plane crash or other traveling disaster, there's often reports of someone who was warned off the flight by someone else.